There are two main reasons to use conductive plastics:

 - Conductive plastics provide EMI (electromagnetic interference) shielding

-If you are in need of conductive power, Rebling is experienced in molding many thermoplastic materials with conductive additives.
-Usually the base resin (such as polypropylene or PPS) is compounded with stainless steel fibers or carbon powder or fibers to meet a desired resistivity of the material.
+If you are in need of conductive plastic parts, Rebling is experienced in molding many thermoplastic materials with conductive additives.
+Usually, the base resin (such as polypropylene or PPS) is compounded with stainless steel fibers, nickel fibers or carbon powder to meet the desired conductivity.

 Conductive plastics for ESD

 Electrostatic discharge can be a problem in sensitive electronic assemblies as well as paper and textile processing applications which generate a lot of static electricity.
 Traditionally, metal components have been used to prevent the discharge of static electricity.
-However, in many cases complex shapes are too expensive to machine or impractical to stamp.
+However, in many cases, complex shapes are too expensive to machine or impractical to stamp.
 A conductive plastic solves these issues.
-Additionally, a conductive plastic also saves weight further simplifying the process.
+Additionally, a conductive plastic saves weight compared to a diecast aluminum or stamped steel shield.

 Conductive plastics for EMI shielding